 Influenza (flu) is caused by a virus that gets into the nose, throat and lungs.
 Flu spreads easily from one person to another when a person sick with the flu virus coughs, sneezes or talks.
 The flu usually occurs in the winter in the US, but the time when it begins to appear in the community varies from year to year.
 Flu season can begin as early as October and last until May.

-2023 Wake County Health & Human Services Seasonal Flu Vaccine Clinics
+2024 Wake County Seasonal Flu and COVID-19 Vaccine Clinics

-Seasonal flu vaccine walk-in clinics (no appointment needed) will be held in October and November.
-Check back here for details!
+Seasonal flu and COVID-19 vaccine walk-in clinics (no appointment needed) will be held on the following Wednesdays:

-For faster service, please print a registration form for each person receiving vaccine and and complete both sides of the registration form.
+For faster service, please print a registration form for each person receiving vaccine and complete both sides of the registration form.
 Bring completed forms to the clinic.
-While onsite registration is available, your are strongly encouraged to bring your printed and completed registration forms.
+While onsite registration is available, you are strongly encouraged to bring your printed and completed registration forms.

 Registration Forms: